garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Design Review.md

 ### Preparation
 1. Start with storyboards for description of the flow
-2. Have at hand information on relevant users, w
+2. Have at hand information on relevant users, work roles & user classes
+3. Schedule a session with users/stakeholders
+4. Have a leader to run the prototype
+5. Have a note taker to record [[User eXperience (UX)]] problems

+### Session